patrickswijgman/lsp-extra.nvim/README.md

   --
   -- See `:h vim.lsp.buf.signature_help.Opts` for all options.
   --
-  -- REQUIRES that it is added in the `keymaps` option for it to work. signature_help = {
+  -- REQUIRED: set `signature_help` in the `keymaps` option for it to work. signature_help = {
-    -- For example if you have cmp or blink.cmp configured to have window borders, -- then this will fit in nicely. border = "rounded",
+    border = "rounded",
+  },

+  -- Set options for the diagnostics configuration.
+  --
+  -- See `:h vim.diagnostic.Opts` for all options. diagnostics = {
+    -- For example set the border for the floating window when pressing -- <c-w>d on the current line in normal mode. float = {
+      border = "rounded"
+    }
   },

   -- Disable LSP semantic tokens, to prevent race conditions with Treesitter.